small-coding-dojo/YASCR22/scripts/README.md

 ### Keep Containers Active When Idle

+#### Problem: Auto-Shut-Down of Idle Projector Containers

 By default, CloudRun shuts idle projector containers down after 15 minutes.
 As a consequence, users have to re-configure Rider.

+#### Solution: Disable Auto-Shut-Down in CloudRun Configuration

 Deploying containers using the flags `--no-cpu-throttling` and `--min-instances 1` we prevent the automatic shut down.

 Details about configuring the CloudRun deployment are explained in the associated [CPU allocation (services) documentation](https://cloud.google.com/run/docs/configuring/cpu-allocation?hl=en).

+#### Caveat: Changing the CloudRun Service Configuration Results in Re-Deployment

+Caveat: Changing the configuration of a CloudRun deployment results in a re-deployment.
+After a configuration change, e.g. by using the `enable-...` and `disable...` scripts, you have a fresh container instance and need to configure Rider and the project again.

 #### Test the Default Deployment and Enable/Disable-...
 Scripts